polomsca/ml-matrix-game/README.md

 - `symmetric` : `1` if symmetric, `0` otherwise.
 - `repeats` : Entries of other games that have identical payoff matrices.

 This is also a collection of [machine learning](https://en.wikipedia.org/wiki/Machine_learning) models that attempt to predict how people make decisions in these games.
-To contribute to this collection, you can submit any relevant models or papers.
+To contribute to this collection, you can submit any relevant models or attempts to replicate models in papers.

 ## ML models based on